andreavitaletti/andreavitaletti.github.io/_pages/about_site.md

 [CV]({{ '/assets/pdf/CV.pdf' | prepend: site.baseurl | prepend: site.url }}){: .post-tag}
 -->

-Hobby: sailing, cycling and paragliding ...
+Hobbies: sailing, cycling and paragliding ...
 I play the piano and the guitar for fun... be aware!